okta/okta-sdk-dotnet/MIGRATING.md

 ## Migrating from 5.x to 6.x-beta

-In previous versions we use an Open API v2 specification for the management APIs, and an Okta custom client generator to partially generate our SDK.
-A new version of the Open API specification (V3) has been released, and new well-known generators are now available and well received by the communitity.
-Planning the future of this SDK, we consider this as a good opportunity to modernize it by aligning with what seems to be the direction of the API's client generation.
+In releases prior to version 6 we use an Open API v2 specification, and an Okta custom client generator to partially generate our SDK.
+A new version of the Open API specification (V3) has been released, and new well-known generators are now available and well received by the community.
+Planning the future of this SDK, we consider this a good opportunity to modernize by aligning with established standards for API client generation.

 ### OktaClient vs API clients